 Similarly, Jedediah Grant, then a member of the First Council of Seventy, used this reasoning in 1851 to justify polygamy to politician Thomas L. Kane who was defending the LDS Church’s position to Washington bureaucrats.
 Grant “explained to Kane that plural marriage was necessary because females outnumbered males three to two, and this ratio was forcing many women to marry outside the church.”4

-Non-Mormons also promoted the idea that polygamy might be needed because there were more women than men.
-In 1852, writer John W. Gunnison wrote, “It is … maintained that there is great disparity of numbers between the sexes, and that the predominance of the female is more than can be accounted for from war, the dangers of the sea and other perils, and therefore nature indicates the propriety of plurality, as ‘marriage is honorable to all.’5
+Non-Latter-day Saints also promoted the idea that polygamy might be needed because there were more women than men.
+In 1852, writer John W. Gunnison wrote, “It is … maintained that there is great disparity of numbers between the sexes, and that the predominance of the female is more than can be accounted for from war, the dangers of the sea and other perils, and therefore nature indicates the propriety of plurality, as ‘marriage is honorable to all.’”5

-In the February 17, 1855, Millennial Star editorial, Apostle Franklin D. Richards argued that “in the largest cities of the Union, the females out-number the males in the ratio of ten percent” and that polygamy could cure the malady of “old maidenhood.”6
+In the February 17, 1855, Millennial Star, Apostle Franklin D. Richards argued that “in the largest cities of the Union, the females out-number the males in the ratio of ten percent” and that polygamy could cure the malady of “old maidenhood.”6

 The perception that polygamy was instituted to equalize the excess of female to male Church members has persisted into the twentieth century.
 As researcher Philip R. Kunz acknowledged: “A 1970 study of 421 residents of rural Utah indicated that the respondents believed a female surplus was the prime reason for the Mormon practice of polygyny.”7

-Scientist and LDS Church Apostle, John A. Widtsoe directly addressed this common, but inaccurate, view:
+Scientist and Church Apostle, John A. Widtsoe directly addressed and debunked this common, but inaccurate, view:

 The most common of these conjectures [explaining why polygamy was practiced in the 1800s] is that the Church, through plural marriage, sought to provide husbands for its large surplus of female members.
 The implied assumption in this theory, that there have been more female than male members in the Church, is not supported by existing evidence.
 On the contrary, there seem always to have been more males than females in the Church.8